AlexNek/Blazor.Wizard/Readme.md

 * **Complete UI Freedom:** Design any wrapper or layout you need.
 * **Simple Button Logic:** Step navigation is handled via standard `onclick` events and `disabled` states, ensuring compatibility with any CSS framework (Bootstrap, Tailwind, etc.).
+* **Flexible Integration:** Use it for inline flows, modal dialogs, DI-heavy enterprise forms, or lightweight questionnaires without changing the core engine.

 ---
 ## Installation